gsquarediv/vortextricks/README.md

 The script is fully interactive.
 It will:

 1. Detect Steam and Heroic.
-2. List installed games.
-3. Prompt you if the same title appears in both stores.
+2. Prompt you if the same title appears in both libraries.
-4. Ask whether to use the Steam copy, the GOG copy, or keep both in separate bottles.
+3. Ask whether to use the Steam copy, the GOG copy, or keep both in separate bottles.
-5. Create the necessary bottles or WINE prefixes.
+4. Create the necessary bottles or WINE prefixes.
-6. Register registry entries for each game.
+5. Register registry entries for each game.
-7. Create symlinks for `My Games` & `AppData`.
+6. Create symlinks for `My Games` & `AppData`.
-8. Download and install Vortex if not present.
+7. Download and install Vortex if not present.

 ### Command‑Line Options

 At the moment the script has no command‑line arguments; it is intended to be run once during initial setup.
 If you wish to run a specific step or skip interactive prompts, you can modify the script directly.

+---

+## Manual Post‑Execution Steps

+After the script finishes, you may need to perform a few manual steps to complete the setup:

+- **Desktop shortcut & browser integration**
+  - **Native WINE** – The script automatically creates a desktop shortcut for Vortex and registers the `nxm` MIME type for browser integration with [Nexus Mods](https://www.nexusmods.com/).
+  - **Bottles** – The shortcut has to be created manually in the Bottles GUI.
+Open the bottle, add a "Desktop Entry" for the Vortex executable and edit the generated `.desktop` file to include:
+    ```bash
+    MimeType=x-scheme-handler/nxm;x-scheme-handler/nxm-protocol
+    ```
+    > ⚠️ **Note:** Using separate Bottles for duplicate games can complicate this browser integration, so keep that in mind when deciding whether to isolate each copy in its own bottle.

+- **Mod staging folder**
+  Vortex needs a staging folder where it temporarily stores mods before deploying them.
+After the initial run, open Vortex and accept the default suggestion for the staging folder (or select one of your choice).
+Without this, mod deployments will fail.

 ---